 - The client pays for the work done for them, not what it cost for another person’s project

 Because my client base is a little different, I will charge in 15 minute increments after the first hour.
-A lot of writers and editors don’t do this, but I take on some very small jobs at times.
+A lot of writers and editors don’t do this, but I take on a lot of very small jobs.

 While hourly rates can seem intimidating when the duration of a project is unclear, you can work with your writer or editor to set check in points or develop a plan that works for you both.
 Let them know your budget, and see if they have options or ideas to make this more comfortable.
 Many of my small project clients like a check in after the first hour.
 Some will have me write the initial draft, which they will revise and then return to me for final edit.
 I’m happy to help make this work for my clients, ensuring we both get what we deserve in the end.